everscale-actions/tonos-se/README.md

 # TONOS SE

 This solution provides standalone binary components and configuration files to start [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) for Linux, macOS, and Windows systems without Docker.

+> [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) is a local blockchain that developer can run on their machine in one click.
+See the [TON Labs TON OS SE documentation](https://docs.ton.dev/86757ecb2/p/19d886-ton-os-se) for detailed information.

 And also provides NPM Package for a quick run locally using CLI depends on your Operation System.
 The current solution consists of 2 repositories that solve a specific task.

 - ton-actions/tonos-se-binaries - application packs includes binaries and configuration files
 - ton-actions/tonos-se - CLI tool for install and manage TONOS SE (NPM Package)